mace301089/NASASpaceAppsChallenge/README.md

 #Conclusion: Saving the Future of Space Exploration
 ***

-By having optical particle detection on board of the SpaceBots, they can detect and remove objects that are invisible to the existing tracking systems.
-In our mind the technologies exist to reduce the harm of space junk today.
-With the existing NASA SPHERE program there is an existing platform that could be used for our purpose.
+By using an optical method of debris detection on board of the SpaceBots, they can track and remove objects which cannot be tracked with the needed accuracy by existing ground based tracking systems.
+We utilize the stereo data to deliver 3D information for approaching space debris.
+With the existing NASA SPHERE program there is an opportunity of testing our systems which than can be used for the greater purpose of removing space junk.

-We think it's time for starting to save the future of space exploration!
+We think it's time for starting to save the future of space exploration now!

 #Acknowledgments
 ***